webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 We recommend the following steps to resolve a chain trust issue:

 1. Install the latest version of *Certify The Web* from https://certifytheweb.com or use the in-app update process.
 Even if you are not using this app currently, the upgrade will automatically fix common trust store issues (and it can then be uninstalled if not being used).
-2. Reboot server (this forces windows to re-evaluate the served certificate chains).
+2. Reboot your server (this forces windows to re-evaluate the served certificate chains).
 You may be able to avoid this reboot by using `iisreset /restart` to just restart IIS.
 3. Check your certificate chain with Qualsys SSL Checker: https://www.ssllabs.com/ssltest/

 The default chain served by Windows (depending on the state of your server trust store) will be either: